Frequently Asked Questions

 What Can Acupuncture Treat?

 Acupuncture can treat a wide range of conditions including those not easily explained in western medicine.
 It can also treat a more generalized feeling of malaise when there is no 'named' disease.
-Acupuncture is also used for general well being and health maintenance.
-Click here to to see a list of the conditions commonly treated with acupuncture.
+Acupuncture is a very effective tool to support general well being and health maintenance.

 How Does Acupuncture Work?

 From an Eastern perspective, illness occurs when the body's Qi, or energy flow is blocked.
 This blocked energy can cause pain, swelling and changes in the structure and functioning of the bodymindspirit.
 Acupuncture treatment resumes the normal flow of energy, thereby eliminating the root cause of the symptoms.

 In the West, more and more research is being done to try and understand why acupuncture is so effective.
 Scientific research has shown that acupuncture causes the release of endorphins in the body (natural painkillers) and other hormones such as serotonin and that it also has an effect on the adrenal glands.
 However, even this does not fully explain its effectiveness and far reaching benefits, so more and more research is being done.

 Acupuncture is not a painful or unpleasant experience.
 The needles used are much finer than those used in injections and are about as thick as a coarse hair or fine wire.
 The sensation felt is often described as a tingling or dull ache and is not painful.
 Patients often report feeling relaxed or invigorated during and after treatment.